KDZubester/SIOY/README.md

 ![image](https://user-images.githubusercontent.com/97060692/227089954-b4d9b1b2-d35b-4680-ab92-371a4f4a695d.png)

-Choose the library you are looking for and click "Install"
-NOTE: If the install button is not visible, expand the Library Manager window
-NOTE: If it is not clear which library to install, googling the .h file that throws an error will be helful
+Choose the library you are looking for and click "Install" **NOTE:** If the install button is not visible, expand the Library Manager window **NOTE:** If it is not clear which library to install, googling the .h file that throws an error will be helpful
 ![image](https://user-images.githubusercontent.com/97060692/227090402-fb368dc7-b31a-4cb8-8626-7158554aac20.png)